The Middle season 9

 The ninth and final season of the television comedy series The Middle began on October 3, 2017, on ABC in the United States.
 It was produced by Blackie and Blondie Productions and Warner Bros.
 Television with series creators DeAnn Heline and Eileen Heisler as executive producers.
 On August 2, 2017, it was announced that the ninth season would be the series' last, at the request of the series' creators.
 The season was dubbed as "The Farewell Season" and ran for 24 episodes.

 The show is about a working-class family led by Frances "Frankie" Heck (Patricia Heaton), a middle-aged Midwestern woman married to Michael "Mike" Heck (Neil Flynn), who resides in the small fictional town of Orson, Indiana.
 The town of Orson is based in Jasper, Indiana.
 Frankie and Mike are the parents of three children, Axl (Charlie McDermott), Sue (Eden Sher), and Brick (Atticus Shaffer).
-The series ended with a one-hour series finale on May 22, 2018.
-A spin-off was in the works, but was abandoned by ABC in November 2018.
+The series concluded with a one-hour series finale on May 22, 2018.
+Although a spin-off was being developed, ABC abandoned the project in November 2018.